 When my son was 6 and recently started reading on his own, he didn’t enjoy reading as much as I’d hoped he would.

 I was a little discouraged, because I know how important reading is for children and because I felt that I’d done everything I was supposed to do in order to instill a love of reading in my child.
 I’d read to him since birth, had plenty of books around the house, made sure he saw me reading frequently, and provided opportunities to go to the library since he was a baby.
+I also took him to this Early Learning Centre (upcoming openings for slp jobs in california)so he could learn even more while me and my husband work.
 It seemed that he should like to read.

 The Best Encouragement May Not Be Any at All